 - President Dennis Byron

-Funding for BIIJ 2013 was provided by the Rice Family Foundation and the Louis D. Brandeis Legacy Fund for Social Justice and the Danish National Research Foundation.
-Past sources of funding for the BIIJ have included the JEHT Foundation and the MacArthur Foundation.
+Funding for BIIJ 2015 was provided by the Rice Family Foundation and the Louis D. Brandeis Legacy Fund for Social Justice and the Danish National Research Foundation.
+Past sources of funding for the BIIJ have included the David Berg Foundation, the JEHT Foundation and the MacArthur Foundation.